alksa-advuat/alksa-advuat/README.md

   <a href="https://youtube.com/@edu-task?si=kx9A02R-yos_J-_P" target="_blank"><img src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" alt="YouTube" /></a>
 </p>

 > "Do, or do not.
-There is no 'try'" — Yoda
+There is keep 'try'" — Yoda